Daynel-Kem/forced-chess-bot/README.md

-# forced-chess-bot
+# forced-chess-bot - Chester

 Follows according to xboard protocols

 main engine is in engine.py

 to run
-xboard -fcp "python engine.py"
+`xboard -fcp "python engine.py"`